 \begin{thmi}[Quasiflats have finite diameter $\fontact S$ projection] Let $(\cuco X,\mathfrak S)$ be the mapping class group of a non-sporadic surface $S$.
 Then for every $K$ there exists $L$ so that any $(K,K)$--quasi-isometric embedding $f\co\reals^\nu\to \cuco X$ satisfies $\diam_{\fontact S}(\pi_S(f(\reals^\nu)))\leq L$. \end{thmi}

-As Corollary \ref{cor:induced_qi} we prove that any quasi-isometry between HHS satisfying a mild condition induces a quasi-isometry of the factored spaces obtained by coning off the standard product regions containing top-dimensional quasiflats.
+In Corollary \ref{cor:induced_qi}, we prove that any quasi-isometry between HHSs (satisfying a mild condition) induces a quasi-isometry of the factored spaces obtained by coning off the standard product regions containing top-dimensional quasiflats.
 This is very important because one can extract further information about the original quasi-isometry from the induced quasi-isometry on factored spaces, and even take further factored spaces for additional data.
 This is totally unexplored territory, since, for example, it provides a way to study quasi-isometries of CAT(0) cube complexes that requires leaving the world of cube complexes.

 We expect this strategy to be crucial to prove quasi-isometric rigidity results for, say, right-angled Artin and Coxeter groups.
 We discuss this in more detail below; for now we just give an example of two right-angled Artin groups whose quasi-isometry classes can be distinguished using this method, but not by any other known methods: see Figure \ref{fig:two_graphs}.

 The obstruction to their being quasi-isometric is that, despite having the same rank, their factored spaces as in Corollary \ref{cor:induced_qi} have different rank (which is a quasi-isometry invariant by Theorem \ref{thm:rank_inv}).
 We note that the graphs we chose do not fit the hypotheses of \cite{Huang:finite,Huang:infinite}, or that of any other class of right-angled Artin groups which have been classified including those considered in \cite{BehrstockNeumann:qigraph, BehrstockJanuszkiewiczNeumann:highdimartin, BestvinaKleinerSageev:RAAG1}.